>

 Rimsys POV: Updated EUDAMED timeline

-The EU Commission has recently announced the most current timeline for completing and implementing EUDAMED based on amendment 2024/1860 to the regulations allowing the release of individual EUDAMED modules once declared fully functional.
-The new target date for the first mandatory application of functional EUDAMED modules is Q1 2026.
+• The target date for the first mandatory application of functional EUDAMED modules is still January 1, 2026.
 The Vigilance module is expected to be mandatory beginning in Q3 2026 with full EUDAMED functionality planned for Q2 2027.

-• The target date for mandatory application of EUDAMED modules declared fully functional is Q1 2026.
-Mandatory use of each module is to commence six (6) months after the module is declared fully functional through the independent audit and publication in the Official Journal of the European Union (OJEU).
+• Mandatory use of each module is to commence six (6) months after the module is declared fully functional through the independent audit and publication in the Official Journal of the European Union (OJEU).
+The Actor, UDI & Devices, Certificates, and Market Surveillance modules are expected to be declared fully functional at the end of Q2 2025, leading to their mandatory application date of January 1, 2026.

-• The development of the Clinical Investigation/Performance Studies (“CI/PS”) module is intended to continue through Q4 2026.
+• The development of the Clinical Investigation/Performance Studies (“CI/PS”) module is intended to continue through Q3 2026.
 An audit to assess the CI/PS module together with the other five (5) modules will be completed once the CI/PS MVP has been developed.

 Photo courtesy of the